 What type of stretches to include

-Static stretches are the more traditional stretch that involves holding a stretch in a certain position.
+Static is the most traditional.
+It involves holding a stretch in a certain position.

-Dynamic stretches are movements that allow the muscles to gently stretch as part of that movement.
+Dynamic is a movement that allows the muscles to gently stretch as part of that movement.

-The benefits and drawbacks of the two types of stretching are a cause for debate.
+The benefits and drawbacks of the two types are a cause for debate.

 It is worth finding a specialist who can explain them to you and show you some simple versions.
-The stretches won’t take long to learn, and they will improve your mobility.
+They won’t take long to learn, and will improve your mobility.